crashingthedance/blog.crashingthedance.com/_posts/2017-03-12-mocking_the_bracket_2017_edition.md

 Memphis is the closest regional site.
 With the lowest 1 seed in Memphis, there would not be any bracket balance issues adding the highest 2 seed.

+**6. Oregon - West (Sacramento)**

+Despite losing in the Pac 12 championship game, the Ducks remain the highest seed from the conference and are rewarded geographically.

 <a name='latest'></a>
 *Reload for the latest updates*